vibe-d/webchat-tutorial/tutorial/tutorial.md

 					input#name(type="text", name="name")
 				button(type="sumbit") Enter

+Now, you may have noticed that the call to render the above template is using template arguments instead of normal parameters (denoted by the `!`).
+The reason for that is that the Diet templates are actually translated into HTML at compile time using D's powerful meta-programming abilities.
+This means that the code generated, even if there are dynamic elements inside (see the title tag in the following `room.dt` file), is always as fast as it gets - usually as fast as serving a static page from RAM.

-Running `dub` and refreshing the browser now yields this:
+Now, running `dub` and refreshing the browser now yields this:

 ![Welcome page](2-index.png)